taisei-project/taisei/doc/BUILD.rst

 This option forces stricter checks against Taisei's codebase to ensure code health, treating all ``Warnings`` as ``Errors`` in the code.

-It's highly recommended to enable this whenever developing for the engine.
+It's highly recommended to **enable** (i.e: ``true``) this whenever developing for the engine.
 Sometimes, it's overly-pedantic, but much of the time, it provides useful advice.
 (For example, it can detect potential null-pointer exceptions that may not be obvious to the human eye.)

 .. code:: sh